mwmckenzie/modeling-uncertainty/docs/COVID-19-Ensemble/Model_Runs_and_Data_Storage_v1.0.md

 ---

 # Model Run and Data Storage Application Notebook
+[Jump to the Model](https://mwmckenzie.github.io/modeling-uncertainty/docs/COVID-19-Ensemble/Model_Runs_and_Data_Storage_v1.0/#the-modelrun-class){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

-### Imports and carry-overs
+## Imports and carry-overs
-The notebook begins with the library imports and a few settings.
+The notebook begins again with similar library imports and settings.
 It then carries over a few of the functions and classes from the previous application - as this application is a modification of the original, larger application.
+Carrying over the functions and classes allows for the loaded distributions to be parsed for attributes, but also for new distributions to be created as needed on-the-fly.

 ```python
 import matplotlib.pyplot as plt